 5. Compelling, effective imagery leads to awesome SEO benefits

-Awesome imagery benefits SEO in multiple ways.
+Many marketers tout link building as the only real way to impact SEO.
+But awesome imagery benefits SEO in multiple ways, too.
 In general, the better your images, the more effective they are at improving your SEO.

 Here are a few of the ways great imagery impacts SEO: